aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/30 External LED.md

 LED's, like most electrical components, are finnicky about how much electricity should flow through them, a little bit like Goldilocks.

 Too little current, and the LED is either too dim or completely shut off.
-Too much currect and the LED burns out and is forever destroyed... so, we should err on the too little side of this dillema.
+Too much currect and the LED burns out and is forever destroyed...
+So, we should err on the too little side of this dillema.

-Arduino pins provide 5V
 Different color LEDs require different voltages:

 <table>